pypeit/PypeIt/doc/pypeit_par.rst

 ``wave_delta``        float  ..       ..
 The wavelength step to use when generating the WCS (in Angstroms).
 If None, the default is set by the wavelength solution.
 ``wave_max``          float  ..       ..
 Maximum wavelength to use when generating the WCS.
 If None, the default is maximum wavelength based on the WCS of all spaxels.
 Units should be Angstroms.
 ``wave_min``          float  ..       ..
 Minimum wavelength to use when generating the WCS.
 If None, the default is minimum wavelength based on the WCS of all spaxels.
 Units should be Angstroms.
+``whitelight_range``  list   ..
+None, None    A two element list specifying the wavelength range over which to generate the white light image.
+The first (second) element is the minimum (maximum) wavelength to use.
+If either of these elements are None, PypeIt will automatically use a wavelength range that ensures all spaxels have the same wavelength coverage.
+Note, if you are using a reference_image to align all frames, it is preferable to use the same white light wavelength range for all white light images.
+For example, you may wish to use an emission line map to register two frames.
 ====================  =====  =======  ============  ===========================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================